musios-app/speaker-loudness-calibration/create-pink-noise-audacity.md

+---
+layout: default
+title: Create a Pink Noise file using Audacity
+---

 # Create a Pink Noise file using Audacity

 We need a pink noise recording with an RMS energy of -20dB.